QuakeMigrate/QuakeMigrate/.github/PULL_REQUEST_TEMPLATE.md

 Please detail any tests that you have used to ensure your changes do not introduce bugs.

 - [ ] All examples run without any new warnings
-- [ ] test_examples.py reports all example outputs are unchanged
+- [ ] test_benchmarks.py reports all example tests pass

 ### System details
 Please state the systems on which you have tested this change.